isa-cabrera/isa-cabrera.github.io/index.md

 title: "marisabel (isa) cabrera"
 ---

 Welcome!
 I am a third-year graduate student in the [Department of Linguistics at UCLA](https://linguistics.ucla.edu/).
 I work on questions related to phonological theory using experimental and computational methods in the lab.
-I'm also interested in fieldwork and nasal harmony.
+I'm also interested in fieldwork, nasal harmony, and typology and variation.

 ## contact